All planning checklists

 Share contact numbers

-Ensure everyone has the main organiser's number and any emergency contacts.
+Make sure everyone has the organiser's number and emergency contacts.

 Easy·High impact